|Audit Committee Charter|

 25. Select, monitor, evaluate, approve the compensation of and, if necessary, replace the internal auditor.
 The internal auditor shall have unfettered access to the Committee.

-26. Review the Internal Audit Charter as necessary.
+26. Review the Internal Audit Charter as necessary, but no less frequent than annually.

 27. Review reports to management prepared by the internal audit function and management’s responses, including any results of investigations.